FrustratedGameDev/txts/slides/proj1c/001_Slides.md

 #Project Progress

-- During this first stage we have generated 2 grids with an online tool:
+* During this first stage we have generated 2 grids with an online tool:

-- This first indicates the comparison of our seed papers
+* This first indicates the comparison of our seed papers

 <img align=center src="../img/CSC510Grid1.png">

+#Project Progress

-- The second grid demonstrates the comparison found between Software Developers and Game Developers
+* The second grid demonstrates the comparison found between Software Developers and Game Developers

 <img align=center src="../img/CSC510Grid2.png">

-- Since these diagrams have been created the first grid has expanded as our literature review has spread.
+* Since these diagrams have been created the first grid has expanded as our literature review has spread.
-- We will revisit the comparison of the developer grid upon the end of the project.
+* We will revisit the comparison of the developer grid upon the end of the project.

 # Bad Smells